UtrechtUniversity/yoda-clienttools/README.md

 ## Installation

-The Yoda clienttools require Python 3.
+These tools require Python 3.
 They are compatible with Yoda 1.7 and Yoda 1.8.

-The tools need to be used with the '-y 1.8' option in order to work with Yoda 1.8 instances.
+### Linux

 It is recommended to install the tools in a virtual environment, like this:

 ```
-/usr/bin/python3.6 -m venv venv
+python3 -m venv venv
 source venv/bin/activate
 pip3 install --upgrade git+https://github.com/UtrechtUniversity/yoda-clienttools.git
 ```

+See also the `Configuration` section below.

-## Installation Windows users
+### Windows

-The Yoda clienttools are much easier to use under a Linux environment.
 For Windows users, please activate Windows Subsystem for Linux and install Ubuntu as described on the Microsoft page https://learn.microsoft.com/en-us/windows/wsl/install.
 You will also need to install iCommands within your Ubuntu distro as described at https://www.uu.nl/en/research/yoda/guide-to-yoda/i-am-using-yoda/using-icommands-for-large-datasets.
 You will additionally need to create a .irods folder in your Ubuntu home directory (`mkdir .irods`) and create an irods_environment.json file (`sudo nano irods_environment.json`).
-The contents of that json file can be found after logging in to the Yoda webportal and clicking on the Yoda version at the bottom of each page in the webportal (e.g., clicking on Yoda v1.8.6 or Yoda v1.9).
+The contents of that json file can be found after logging in to the Yoda webportal and clicking on the Yoda version at the bottom of each page in the webportal (e.g., clicking on Yoda `v1.8.6` or `Yoda v1.9`).

-Once you have completed the previous steps and have Ubuntu up and running, run the following lines:
+Once you have completed the previous steps and have Ubuntu up and running, run the following commands:

 ```
 sudo apt update
-sudo apt install python3
-sudo apt install python3-pip
-sudo apt install python3.8-venv
+sudo apt install python3 python3-pip python3.8-venv
 ```

-Then create the virtual environment (note that the wheel package is likely not available in the venv under WSL and may require the pip install below):
+Then install the tools in a virtual environment:

 ```
 /usr/bin/python3.8 -m venv yodatoolsvenv